ece362-purdue/proton-labs/lab1-gpio/README.md

 You can use the `sleep_ms` function to implement sleep.
 What `sleep_ms` does is set a timer in the microcontroller that counts down from the specified number of milliseconds, and when it reaches 0, it **interrupts** the CPU (which enters a sleep state) and wakes it up.
 You can dive into the function yourself to see how it works.

-Your LEDs should turn on and off in sequence, like this (animated to make it easier to see):
+Your LEDs should turn on and off like a Johnson counter (animated to make it easier to see):

 <img src="images/leds.gif" alt="LEDs turning on and off in sequence" width="400"/>